lars-rooij/webmeji/README.md

 That’s it!
 Open your HTML in a browser and your character should be walking around!

+# Notes:
+- Currently tested on chrome-based browsers, both mobile and desktop.

+- Display sizes can be altered in the style.css, simply change the width and height (keep the same ratio!)(sizes for mobile displays should be changed in the @media section)

+- Add the lines in step 2 to every single page you want to display the shimeji on, it does not magically appear on all the pages

+- There are MANY many custom shimeji sprites online, if a character/source/theme is popular enough someone will have made one already!

 # Not working?

 - Check that main.js and style.css are correctly linked in your HTML.